 - TSP (trisodium phosphate) or heavy-duty degreaser

 You may need other additional supplies as you go.
-For instance, I decided to purchase a handheld electric sander to help the process go a little quicker since I had so much area to cover.
+For instance, I borrowed a handheld electric sander from my sister in law to sand down my counter surface.
+This made the process go a little quicker since I had so much area to cover.
 The propane torch will be used later to help eliminate bubbles that rise up after the epoxy has been poured and spread.
-There are other methods that can be used for this such as a blow dryer or heat gun.
-The drawback to these alternative methods is you have to get very close to the surface to reach the level of heat required to effectively remove the bubbles and you run the chance of blowing the finish where it becomes uneven or blowing dust onto the wet coating.
+There are other methods that can be used for this such as a blow dryer or heat gun if the thought of torching sounds intimidating.
+There is a drawback to these alternative methods, however.
+You have to get very close to the surface to reach the level of heat required to effectively remove the bubbles.
+This runs the chance of blowing the finish where it becomes uneven or blowing dust onto the wet coating.

-I also used an air purifier which we already had to help remove dust or air particles during the pouring phase and while each coating dried.
-This isn’t necessary, but if you have one it’s a suggestion.
-I had it on and positioned so the air blowing out from it was blowing into the living area away from the kitchen.
+I also used an air purifier to help remove dust or air particles during the pouring phase and while each coating dried.
+This isn’t necessary, but if you do have one as we did this is a suggestion.
+I had it positioned so the air blowing out from it was blowing into the living area away from the kitchen.